 Seaton Village Farm (Lee and Michael)

-During their first season as Urban Growers, Lee and Michael have been excited to see people enjoying the food that they’re passionate about growing.
-Their salad mix, which contains arugula, kale, mizuna, tatsoi and edible flowers, has sold out several times.
+Lee and Michael have been excited to see people enjoying the food that they’re passionate about growing.
+Their salad mix, which contains arugula, kale, mizuna, tatsoi and edible flowers, sold out several times.

 They grow their greens and vegetables not far from the market, in Toronto’s Seaton Village neighbourhood.
 To grow food sustainably in a small backyard, Lee and Michael practice permaculture gardening techniques.
 For example, instead of planting vegetables in rows, they “companion plant” plants that work well together near each other.